PhysicsX/UI-Example-for-Python-AI-applications-with-Qt/README.md

-# Industrial User Interface Example for Python Visual AI applicaitons with Qt
+# Industrial User Interface Example for Python Visual AI Applications with Qt

 In this repository you can find that the User Interface to manage hardware configurations and draw related objects with Qt and QML for Python AI visual applications.